 Discover Omeru Scenic Reserve

-Located along State Highway 16 between Kumeu and Welford, the Omeru Scenic Reserve is a captivating stop for travellers.
+Located along State Highway 16 between Kumeu and Wellsford in Auckland, the Omeru Scenic Reserve is a captivating stop for travellers.
 This area is renowned for its picturesque waterfalls, recovering kauri forest, and a historic pā site.
 The reserve is particularly notable for the convergence of two streams, creating a series of stunning waterfalls, including the 5-metre Omeru Falls and the 7-metre Waitangi Falls.
 Visitors can enjoy a 30 to 40-minute circuit walk that offers multiple opportunities for swimming and picnicking.

 Exploring the Waterfalls

 The journey to Omeru Falls begins with an easy ten-minute walk from the car park.
 Start by walking down the access road and crossing the footbridge over the first stream.
-While the pā site and picnic area are to the left, you should turn right to reach the falls.
+While the pā site and picnic area are to the left, you should turn right to reach the first group of falls.
 Follow the track alongside the first stream until you encounter the second stream and a smaller waterfall on the left.
 Continue right for another three minutes to reach Omeru Falls, which involves a modest climb and descent to access the pool at the base.

 Visiting Waitangi Falls

 To visit Waitangi Falls, return along the same path and proceed through the pā site and picnic area.
 Cross the bridge over the second stream to reach this impressive 7-metre waterfall.
-The area offers a serene setting for relaxation and exploration.

 How to Get There